 Infographics are everywhere.
-Some of them are spectacular making us question ourselves how they were made.
+Some of them are so spectacular that they make us question ourselves as to how they were made.

-Undoubtedly making good infographics is no easy task.
-You must have a clear and simplified idea of the subject.
-Even if you follow all rules of data visualization and look for hundreds infographic tutorials, practicing is the only way to perfection.
+Undoubtedly, making good infographics is no easy feat.
+You must have a clear and thorough idea of the subject.
+Even if you follow all rules of data visualization and look for hundreds of infographic tutorials, practice is indeed the only way to perfection.

-However, as scientists, we are not aiming here to be a perfect art designer.
-Our job is to communicate our findings.
-If we have trouble doing that (and we do) then we have a problem.
+However, as scientists, we are not aiming to be known for our perfect art or designing skills.
+Our goal is to simply communicate our findings.
+If we have trouble doing that — and we often do — then we have a problem that needs solving.

 Ok, first things first.
-What does it mean to have a good communication in the scientific world?
+What does it mean to have good communication in the scientific world?

 Let’s take a look at scientific infographics.
 Or in this case, a graphical abstract:

-It looks pretty simple right?
-That’s because it is supposed to be simple.
+It looks pretty basic, right?
+That’s because it is supposed to be that way.

-It can be a bit surprising but this graphical abstract was published in Nature Reviews Cancer, the renowned peer-reviewed scientific journal.
+It can be a bit surprising but this simple-looking graphical abstract was published in Nature Reviews Cancer, the renowned peer-reviewed scientific journal.

 What does that tell us?
-That even Nature doesn’t want you to be the best graphic designer in the world.
-What they want is a graphical material supporting the text.
+That even the biggest journals don’t want you to be the best graphic designer in the world.
+What they want is graphical material that effectively supports the text.

 - What is my research about?